The Romans #

 There were truth-tellers throughout Roman history, but as the centuries wore on, the telling of official lies became a recognized art form.

-Cicero, 55 BC, in his book, De Re Republica, noted that even the most carefully calibrated constitution, could be undermined in practice.
-As a later advisor to Augustus Caesar, he observed:
+55 BC, in his book, De Re Republica, noted that even the most carefully calibrated constitution, could be undermined in practice.
+He was suspicious of Julius Caesar and as a later advisor to Augustus Caesar, he observed:

 “…the arrogance of officialdom needs to be tempered and controlled,….”